 The recreational boating market is at an all-time high, largely due to the growing popularity of non-motorized boating, including paddleboarding.
 Like kayaking and canoeing, paddleboarding gives boaters the unique opportunity to travel on all types of water — ocean, river, lake or pond — while getting a full-body workout and fresh air.
 Because paddleboards have no motor, they’re more affordable than a traditional boat, making it easier to get started in the sport than other boating ventures.

-As more people head to the water with paddleboards in tow, it’s critical that everyone practices boat safety and understands the importance of navigation rules in the water.
+As more people head to the water with paddleboards in tow, it’s critical that everyone practices boat safety and understands the importance of paddleboard and boat navigation rules in the water.

 Read the full article or skip to a specific section:

 - What Are Navigation Rules for Paddlers and Where Do They Come From?

 - Rules to Follow While Navigating on a Paddleboard

 - Navigation and Paddlers: Why Is It Important to Know the Rules?

 - How Do Navigation Rules Differ Between Paddleboards, Kayaks and Boats?

 - Additional Safety Precautions to Take While Paddleboarding